JtSangerman/LED-weather-sync/README.md

 # LED-weather-sync
 Code for Raspberry Pi project to sync LED lights to real-time weather data, pulled from the WeatherUnlocked api every 5s (adjustable).
 In this repository is a diagram the wiring config I used.
 Feel free to use your own, but do substitute all pin numbers with the correct ones.

+UPDATE: This project also has support for tide data, pulled from the RapidAPI's tide data service.
+Fill out appropriate tides API key in the .env file, along with the desired LAT and LON for configuration of this service.

 LED strip: https://www.amazon.com/gp/product/B006LW2NJM/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

 Mosfets: https://www.amazon.com/gp/product/B071Z98SRG/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1 (comes with 5, uses 3)